tomlion/server-bootstrap/docs/Installing Chef Server.md

 Once those have done their thing (which should be quick), you can open up a browser and hit the web UI at whatever URL you used for `chef_server_url` in the `server.rb` config.
 You should also take note of the admin credentials in there, which are `admin` and `p@ssw0rd1`.
 You'll be prompted to change that password on first login.

 If you can hit the web UI and log in, you're ready to move on.

+## Configure Knife Client

+We'll want to run this as our normal user (in my examples, "vagrant"):

+    mkdir -p ~/.chef
+    sudo cp /etc/chef/validation.pem /etc/chef/webui.pem ~/.chef
+    sudo chown -R $USER ~/.chef
+    knife configure -i

+Then answer the questions as follows:

+    here should I put the config file? [/home/vagrant/.chef/knife.rb] Please enter the chef server URL: [http://yourserver:4000] http://yourserver:4000 Please enter a clientname for the new client: [vagrant] Please enter the existing admin clientname: [chef-webui] Please enter the location of the existing admin client's private key: [/etc/chef/webui.pem] .chef/webui.pem Please enter the validation clientname: [chef-validator]
+    Please enter the location of the validation key: [/etc/chef/validation.pem] .chef/validation.pem Please enter the path to a chef repository (or leave blank):

+That's it.
+Let's make sure we've done everything right.
+Run `knife client list` and `knife cookbook list`.
+If you get output for the first, and nothing for the second, everything's good.

+Next, we'll set up a client account to use on your laptop/desktop/whatever.
+So, again, on the server as the user you just set up knife with, run the following:

+    knife client create my-username -d -a -f /tmp/my-username.pem knife client show my-username

+That should yield some output to the nature of:

+    _rev:        1-06766130209d9049babbd3b96488f4db
+    admin:       true
+    chef_type:   client
+    json_class:  Chef::ApiClient
+    name:        ian
+    public_key:  -----BEGIN PUBLIC KEY-----
+                 MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEA0yJQit7JiIVHx+kQYVhp
+                 (...)
+                 ZwIDAQAB
+                 -----END PUBLIC KEY-----

+If we're good so far, it's time to set things up on your laptop.
+If you've made it this far, I'm going to assume you've got ruby installed locally, and you've installed the `chef` gem as well.
+If you haven't, do that.

+OK, again, on your laptop, run the following:

+    mkdir ~/.chef
+    scp user@your-chef-server:/tmp/my-username.pem ~/.chef/my-username.pem
+    knife configure

+And answer the questions accordingly.
+Once more, to validate everything worked, run `knife client list` and `knife client show chef-validator`.
+You get output?
+Yeah?
+You rock, and your chef server is set up.